mangalam-research/salve/README.rst

 pattern could be presented to a user as a finite list of possibilities.
 Otherwise, if the pattern is not simple, then either the number of choices is unbounded or it not a discrete list of items.
-In such case, the client code may instead present to the user a field in which to enter the name of the element or attribute to be created and validate the name against the pattern.
+In such a case, the client code may instead present to the user a field in which to enter the name of the element or attribute to be created and validate the name against the pattern.
 The method ``.toArray()`` can be used to reduce a pattern which is simple to an